 All programs are free and open to the public.
 Ages 6 & up

 Brave the dark of the night in the Dunes of the Crane Wildlife Refuge!
 We start with an introduction to night sounds, so you are prepared to identify the sounds you will hear, then we hike silently through the darkness, letting our ears make up for our lack of sight.
 What will you hear?
 Frogs?
 Owls?
 Foxes?
 Who knows!
 Debrief and relax with a drink around the campfire to wrap up the evening’s adventure.

 Spend your early release day building and playing at The Stevens-Coolidge Place.
 This drop-off program will introduce garden lifecycles, get your hands dirty building a composter to take home and finish outside with games in the gardens.

-Backyard Growers Presents: The first annual Gloucester Grow Fest!
-Join us at Burnham's field on Saturday, June 2nd to celebrate healthy eating, green living, and warm weather!
+Backyard Growers Presents: The second annual Gloucester Grow Fest!
+Join us at Burnham's field on Saturday, June 9th to celebrate healthy eating, green living, and warm weather!
 There will be garden tours, art projects, yummy food, games, live music, community yoga, and more!
 This event is free and has something for people of all ages.
 See you there!

 The Trustees of Reservations invites you to Long Hill and Sedgwick Gardens for the annual Long Hill Plant Sale.
 Enjoy this local tradition in it's 28th year!
 You'll find a great selection of unusual plants and old favorites, including Tree Peonies, Japanese Maple, Dogwood, Tulip Tree, Stewartia, Forget-me-nots, and more!
 Arrive by 10am to join us for the silent auction of rare plants, perennials from A to Z, natives, show stopping annuals, propagated Sedgwick Garden specialties, herbs, succulents, Hypertufa containers, and gardening books.
 Rain or shine, please bring your wagons!